vr-vipultiwari/ALL-about-apache-kafka/README.md

-## Consumer - Group are the group are the application that work togeather to accomplish the task
+## Consumer Group -  these are the group are the application that work togeather to accomplish the task

 EXAMPLE
 --------